sujoncham/grocery-store-client/README.md

 - deploy in firebase and server is heroku
 - database is mongodb
 - ----------- after login -----------
-- figureout three option - stocklist, myItem, signout
+- figureout three option - InventoryList, myItem, signout
-- In StockList page, product list for delete and edit and also Add Item option
+- In InventoryList page, product list for delete and edit and also Add Item option
 - In myItem page, Product delivered user id with product item(indivisual record) -